amient/affinity/examples/example-distributed-graph/README.md

         --topic settings --partitions 1 --replication-factor 1 --config cleanup.policy=compact

-The graph topic will hold the the main domain data for the app and the settings is a broadcast topic with a single partition.
+The graph topic will hold the the main domain data for the app and the settings is a global state with a single partition.

 Running the `ExampleApp` can be done directly from an IDE or by running the standalone jar which is created during the gradlew build